dnndev/xmp-docs/tokens/expressions.md

 ---
 # Expression Tokens <Badge type="info" text="v5.0" />

 Expression tokens let you format, calculate, and conditionally display data right inside your views, forms, and feeds — no SQL changes or JavaScript needed.
+Use them to display prices as currency, format dates, calculate totals with tax, show "In Stock" or "Out of Stock" based on your data, apply CSS classes conditionally, combine fields inside tag properties, provide fallback values for missing data, and more.

 ## Introduction